Storage abstraction

 }

-The Storage API is mainly composed of Administrative API and CRUD API.
-This section explains how to use them.
+The Storage API is composed of the Administrative API and CRUD API.

 Administrative API